Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 )
 ```

-Stratify your sample by the target variable will ensure your training set looks similar to your test set, making your evaluation metrics more reliable.
+Stratifying your sample by the target variable will ensure your training set looks similar to your test set, making your evaluation metrics more reliable.

 ### 6.5.
 Pre-processing